fallenoak/reg/content/posts/wow/wmo/unified-rendering.md

 Enter the unified rendering path.

-Unified rendering involves a new suite of shaders (suffixed with `U`) and a new single rendering function that replaces the `CMapObj::s_intFunc` and `CMapObj::s_extFunc` functions.
+Unified rendering involves a new suite of shaders (suffixed with `U`) and a new single rendering function that replaces the previously separate `CMapObj::s_intFunc` and `CMapObj::s_extFunc` functions.

-In the unified rendering path, the ambient color term for interior batches is stored in `SMOHeader->ambColor`, and is not baked into the colors in the `MOCV` chunk.
+In the unified rendering path, the ambient color term for interior batches is stored in `SMOHeader->ambColor`, and is not baked into the vertex colors in the `MOCV` chunk.
 This permits vertex colors to be used with exterior and interior batches alike.
 Exterior batches simply ignore the color present in `SMOHeader->ambColor`.

 A full explanation of the unified rendering path follows.